VinnieNetpeak/netpeak-ga4-dimensional-model/README.md

-# Google Analytics 4 Marketing Dimensional model
+# Google Analytics 4 Dimensional model

 A comprehensive Dimensional model for Google Analytics 4 (GA4) data using Dataform and BigQuery.
 This project implements a robust data modeling framework with attribution modeling, source level segmentation, and dimensional model.